edinson-cabrera/cars-registration-client/README.md

 # Car Registration App

-This project is deployed in Vercel.
-This is the URL [Web Page](https://transcendent-ganache-d34b66.netlify.app).
+This project was deployed in Netlify.
+This is the URL [Web Page](https://symphonious-froyo-8742d3.netlify.app).